 Get your body up and move around!
 This can be hard if you have a desk job where you need to sit for hours a day.
 However, most likely, you can take a break every once in a while to stand up, stretch, and move a little bit.

-My advice (disclaimer – I’m not a doctor, but just a health enthusiast and soon-to-be holistic health coach!) is to get up and move every hour.
-I’m right there with the office job people during days where I’m writing a blog post or when I’m editing a YouTube video.
+My advice (disclaimer – I’m not a doctor, but a holistic health coach!) is to get up and move every hour.
+I’m right there with the office job people during days when I’m writing a blog post or when I’m editing a YouTube video.
 Those days I am spending hours sitting down on my computer.

 I’ve experienced the back, shoulder, and neck pain, commonly called tech neck, from sitting hunched over at a computer for too long.
 Putting your shoulders back, having your computer at eye level, and sitting ergonomically is important, but so is taking breaks for movement.